arjunsingh88/drug-price-prediction/README.md

 1. Instructions on how to run your code.</br>
    OPTION 1:
    step 1.
-Execute the price_predict.sh bash script. once excecuted, it will run the final.py and train_model script.py script
+Execute the price_predict.py python script. once excecuted, it will run the environment.py, final.py and train_model script.py script
    OPTION 2:
    incase option 1 does not work(tested only on mac systems) Try pip install -r requirements.txt and try Option 1 again

-   Option 3:
-   Step 1. open the directory price_prediction in VS Code or any IDE Step 2. pip install -r requirements.txt
-   Step 3. run the final.py script
-   Step 4. run the train_model.py script
+   Additional Info:

-   final.py script carries two step 1.
+    - final.py script carries two step 1.
 Data Preprocessing(make_dataset.py) step 2.
 Feature engineering(build_features.py)
-   The results of final.py i.e. cleaned_train, cleaned_test, cleaned_features files are generated in data/preprocessed/ dir
+    - The results of final.py i.e. cleaned_train, cleaned_test, cleaned_features files are generated in data/preprocessed/ dir
-   After few seconds of delay the model file train_model.py is executed once executed, it will read the processed data from data/preprocessed/ directory then it will seek user input to execute the cases case 1. this case involves training model(parameters are tuned in jupyter notebook) on entire training dataset and applied to test data, the result being mean adjusted R2 with +/- standard deviation case 2.
+    - After few seconds of delay the model file train_model.py is executed

+   once executed, it will read the processed data from data/preprocessed/ directory.
+Then it will seek user input to execute the cases case 1. this case involves training model(parameters are tuned in jupyter notebook) on entire training dataset and applied to test data, the result being mean adjusted R2 with +/- standard deviation case 2.
 This particular case is to split train data into train and test and then build and execute model for this data